reply-fr/sustainable-personal-accounts/workbooks/full-setup-of-spa.md

 ## Pre-conditions
 - You have credentials to access the AWS Console for the Master Account of the target AWS Organization.
 - You have needed permissions to manage Control Tower and Account Factory
+- Under Windows WSL, you may have to install python3-venv, gcc, rustc, libffi-dev
+- Packages installed on your workstation include: make, python

 ## Step 1 - Deploy AWS Control Tower